plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 ```

 At least my design is now closer to Single Responsibility Pattern (SRP) - the controller as well as the presenter has only one
 reason to change.
-But still not matching the picture we started with.again
+But still not matching the picture we started with.

 <img src="{{ site.url }}/assets/clean-architecture/User.Interactor.Flow.png" class="dynimg"/>